retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Import.md

 ---
 name: Import bug
-about: You appear to have found a bug in BBTs BibTeX import
+about: You appear to have found a bug in BBTs BibTeX import, or are proposing an enhancement to the import

 ---